 How you innovate will be different for every business, but one thing is certain: you must innovate.
 Then find the best ways to market that innovation and reallocate any stagnate budgets to bolster its effectiveness.

-For instance, during the Coronavirus outbreak, video has played a key role in business success.
-As has digital marketing, in particular, SEO and paid media, in response to the influx of homebound consumers going online.
-Any business without an online presence of some kind is likely to lose market share to more digital-savvy competitors.
+For instance, during the Coronavirus outbreak and 2020 recession, video played a key role in business success.
+As did digital marketing, in particular, SEO and paid media, in response to the influx of homebound consumers going online.
+Businesses that did not have an online presence of some kind lost market share to more digital-savvy competitors.

 So the process becomes: